Getting a COVID-19 test in Somerset

-How do I get a Covid-19 test in Somerset?
+How do I get a PCR test in Somerset?

-If you have symptoms associated with coronavirus including a new continuous cough, high temperature or a loss of, or change in, your normal sense of taste or smell, you are advised to stay at home for at least 10 days and request a Covid-19 test online, or call 119.
+If you have symptoms associated with COVID-19 including a new continuous cough, high temperature or a loss of, or change in, your normal sense of taste or smell, you are must isolate immediately and request a PCR test, or call 119.
 Please do not book a GP appointment or attend your GP practice.

 If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.